 This is an extremely valuable contribution.
-The author contrasts the traditional image of a ‘mirroring view’ on human rights, one considering legal human rights on par with moral rights, with a ‘pluralist justification’ of human rights as legal rights.
-With regard to the relativist challenge the author asks a novel question one considering the case of valid ‘collective moralities’ (ethical pluralism) and the manoeuvre of reconciliation with universal human rights.
+The author contrasts the traditional image of a “mirroring view” on human rights, one considering legal human rights on par with moral rights, with a “pluralist justification” of human rights as legal rights.
+With regard to the relativist challenge, the author asks a novel question, one considering the case of valid “collective moralities” (ethical pluralism) and the maneuver of reconciliation with universal human rights.

 Corradetti, Claudio.
-Relativism and Human Rights.
-A Theory of Pluralistic Universalism.
-Dordrecht: Springer, 2009.
+Relativism and Human Rights: A Theory of Pluralistic Universalism.
+Dordrecht, The Netherlands: Springer, 2009.
 [ISBN: 9781402099854]

-The book rejects the moral and epistemic relativist challenges against human rights.
-It defends the view according to which the relation between the UDHR and regional systems is one of ‘pluralist universalism’.
-Partial commensurability vs incommensurability is what distinguishes pluralist universalism both from classical abstract universalism, on the one hand, and from relativism, on the other hand.
+This book rejects the moral and epistemic relativist challenges against human rights.
+It defends the view according to which the relationship between the UDHR and regional systems is one of “pluralist universalism.”
+Partial commensurability versus incommensurability is what distinguishes pluralist universalism both from classical abstract universalism, on the one hand, and from relativism, on the other hand.

 Ferrara, Alessandro.
 “Two Notions of Humanity and the Judgment Argument for Human Rights.”
 Political Theory 31.3 (2003): 392–420.

 This excellently written article deserves attention.
-The main thesis is that human rights in order to be action guiding have to vindicate both demands of multicultural life-forms as well as an inclusive notion of universal validity.
-By engaging in dialogue with Rawls and Habermas, Ferrara illustrates how judgment theory is capable of responding to the flaws of liberalism.
+The main thesis is that in order for human rights to be action guiding, they have to vindicate demands of multicultural life forms as well as an inclusive notion of universal validity.
+By engaging in dialogue with John Rawls and Jürgen Habermas, Ferrara illustrates how judgment theory is capable of responding to the flaws of liberalism.

-Marry, Sally Engle.
-Human Rights and Gender Violence.
-Translating International Law into Local Justice.
-Chicago: The University of Chicago Press, 2006.
+Merry, Sally Engle.
+Human Rights and Gender Violence: Translating International Law into Local Justice.
+Chicago Series in Law and Society.
+Chicago: University of Chicago Press, 2006.
 [ISBN: 9780226520742]

-An extremely valuable resource for students in gender studies and anthropology, this study suggests the opportunity of grounding human rights into local legal practices in order to deter and transform gender domination and violence from within social textures.
+An extremely valuable resource for students in gender studies and anthropology, this study suggests the opportunity of grounding human rights in local legal practices in order to deter and transform gender domination and violence from within social textures.

-Dundes Renteln, Alison.
+Renteln, Alison Dundes.
 The Cultural Defense.
 Oxford: Oxford University Press, 2004.
 [ISBN: 9780195154030]

-Is cultural claim a sufficient reason to ground legal adjudication?
+Is cultural claim a sufficient reason on which to ground legal adjudication?
 Can cultural evidence be used as a proof in the courtroom for civil and criminal proceedings?
-This unique and controversial book provides an overview of this challenging question for legal scholars where cases presented range from animal treatment to drug uses and rape
+This unique and controversial book provides an overview of this challenging question for legal scholars, where cases that are presented range from animal treatment to drug use and rape.

 Talbott, William J. Which Rights Should Be Universal?
 Oxford: Oxford University Press, 2005.
 [ISBN: 9780195173475]

-This well-known work assesses the extent to which a reformed liberal Rawlsian theory is well suited for suggesting a bottom-up argument on human rights .
-The author identifies nine universal human rights the support of which does not require the endorsement of moral imperialism.
+This well-known work assesses the extent to which a reformed, liberal Rawlsian theory is well suited for suggesting a bottom-up argument on human rights .
+The author identifies nine universal human rights, the support of which does not require the endorsement of moral imperialism.

 Regional Systems of Human Rights Protection

-After the approval of the UN Charter in 1945 and the UDHR in 1948, the increase in the number of rights recognized with specific UN conventions was accompanied by a pluralization of regional systems of legal protection.
-Regional protection of human rights is conducted both through different agreements, such as the EU Charter of Human Rights, and in particular through the already mentioned 4 regional treaties: The European Convention of Human Rights and Fundamental Freedoms, the American Convention on Human Rights, the African Charter on Human and Peoples’ Rights and the Arab Charter on Human Rights.
-Yet, the world is not divided into 4 regions and therefore such boundaries are difficult to establish.
-What can be retain from this is that regionalism of human rights supports the idea of a diffused system, something in antagonism to a pyramidal understanding of human rights law enforceability.
+After the approval of the UN Charter in 1945 and the Universal Declaration of Human Rights (UDHR) in 1948, the increase in the number of rights recognized with specific UN conventions was accompanied by a pluralization of regional systems of legal protection.
+Regional protection of human rights is conducted both through different agreements, such as the European Union (EU) Charter of Human Rights, and in particular through the already mentioned four regional treaties: the European Convention on Human Rights (ECHR), the American Convention on Human Rights, the African Charter on Human and Peoples’ Rights, and the Arab Charter on Human Rights.
+Yet, the world is not divided into four regions, and therefore such boundaries are difficult to establish.
+What can be retained from this is that regionalism of human rights supports the idea of a diffused system, something in antagonism to a pyramidal understanding of the enforceability of human rights law.

 European System of Human Rights